Capture your reader’s attention. A graphical abstract is a visual summary of your journal article and a great way to enhance your content.

 - Recommended file size: <100 MB

 The video file must be accompanied by a static image that meets the image specifications above.
-The video file name should be gavideo and the static file name should be gacovergraphic when uploaded.
+The video file name should be: gavideo.
+The static file name should be: gacovergraphic, when uploaded.

 - File types: MP3, AIFF, MOV (Quicktime Audio), RA (Real Audio), and WAV (Windows Audio)